 The capital city of Portugal is teeming with beautiful sights, delicious restaurants, and tons of things to see and do.
 It’s much bigger and Porto, so you will probably want to make use of the metro or city trams occasionally but, of course, walking is the best way to explore.
 Again, bring proper walking shoes; it’s just as hilly and the roads and walkways can be incredibly slippery, especially when wet.

-You could easily spend a week or so here, but 3 days in Lisbon is a good amount of time to experience the city and see the highlights.
+You could easily spend your one week in Portugal here, but 3 days in Lisbon is a good amount of time to experience the city and see the highlights.

 I have huge list of all the things to do in Lisbon, but I’m just going to highlight a few of my favourites here.
 Part of the charm of Lisbon is exploring the streets and alleyways on your own and seeing what you discover.
 With that being said, don’t miss the following: